jeroenhn/zykl/README.md

 - **Aluminium Dials**
   Custom aluminium dials were also produced through **JLCPCB**, a working stepfile is included.
 The Case Parts also contain a file for a 3d printed version.
+  The alu dials need the threads tapped for M4 grub screws.

+- **Resource Links**

+  To come: links to various shops for parts, such as the PB86 type switches etc.

 ---